ishubhamkr/Scalable-Tax-Calculation-Service-System/README.md

 ## Project Overview

-The Scalable Tax Calculation Service System is a self-learning project aimed at developing a modular architecture for streamlined tax compliance.
+The Scalable Tax Calculation Service System is aimed at developing a modular architecture for streamlined tax compliance.
 The system's key components include a Tax Rule Engine for interpreting tax regulations, Database Integration for storing transactional data and tax rules, Security Measures for protecting sensitive financial data, and Performance Optimization for enhancing system responsiveness.

 ## Key Components